mmnowak/tarot-quiz/README.md

 * The full meaning of each card is obtained from Tarot API by howlCode.
 For the purpose of this website, only the JSON file containing the tarot cards was needed, hence it is being called in the following way:
-![Code used to get data from Tarot API](documentation/readme/features/tarotapi2.png) This method was chosen mostly due to the fact that the API documentation only features a localhost url and the whole API repository would have to be cloned otherwise which was not necessary for this particular project;
+![Code used to get data from Tarot API](documentation/readme/features/tarotapi2.png) This method was chosen mostly due to the fact that the API documentation only features a localhost URL and the whole API repository would have to be cloned otherwise which was not necessary for this particular project;
 * The cards in the array are in the same order as the Major Arcana cards in the Tarot API JSON file (the order of the cards array had to be changed slightly to match).
 As each card is displayed, a full_meaning variable is being called from the JSON file.
 The cards from the cards array and from the JSON file are matched by their index number using the cardIndex variable;
 ![Code used to display the cards' full meaning](documentation/readme/features/tarotapi1.png)
 * The full meaning of each card is then displayed in a Bootstrap modal which pops up when the Full Meaning button is clicked;